seyleigh/liriNodeApp/README.md

 node liri.js concert-this + artist

 ```
-This command will make a request from the BiT API and give back concerts for that artist.
+This command will make a request from the BiT API and give back concerts for that artist with the following items:
 Venue:
 City:
 Date:

 ![Concert This Function](./images/concert.gif)